LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.355.1
+*Released*: 27 July 2023
+- Updates to allow sources to have parent sources

 ### version 2.355.0
 Released*: 26 July 2023
 - Introduce `SearchCategory.Plate`.